7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Networking - Public access and network injection toggles Monitoring - Insights
 Tags - TAGS TAGS TAGS!
+- Extras
+	- Always On: keep application loaded even when there is no traffic
+	- ARR Affinity - in multi-instance deployment ensure app client is routed to same instance for life of the session
+	- Connection strings: encrypted at rest and transmitted over encryption

 Create a staging deployment slot and configure deployment `App Services -> $App -> Deployment Slots -> + Add Slot`